Optiwing logo

 Keyword Magic Tool Snowboard

+Once our keyword report is ready, click on "Broad Match" (or "Terms Match" in Ahrefs) to see all results with our seed keyword in them.
 SEMrush will find all keywords/search terms that have our seed words in them.
 In this case, we have 298,975 keywords with the seed keyword "Snowboard" in them.

-Step 3: Add Include Keywords to Narrow Results
+Add Include Keywords to Narrow Results

-We need to curate our list of matching terms for the best result and to git rid of some unnecessary keywords we don't care to target.
-You’ll notice that some of the matching terms aren’t relevant.
+We need to curate our list of matching terms for the best result and to get rid of some unnecessary keywords we don't care to target.
+You'll notice that some of the matching terms aren't relevant.
 For instance, we end up with the terms "ride snowboards" and "how to snowboard".
 While we could promote a product through informational content we are focusing on commercial and transactional keywords for now.

 Keyword Magic Tool Weeding Out Keywords

 We're going to want to refine our results to eliminate any unwanted results.
-The easiest way to do this is create list of includes.
+The easiest way to do this is create a list of includes.
 Includes are any words that should appear in the search terms along with our seed keywords.
-Since we’re an affiliate marketer, we are focused on commercial or transactional intent keywords.
+Since we're an affiliate marketer, we are focused on commercial or transactional intent keywords.

 Anything like "best", "top", "review", and "reviews" and one of my favorites "beginner".
 These are all great ways to narrow our results down.
 Remember to choose "Any Word" when you create this filter or it will require every word in the list to be in the search term.